blueperf/acmeair-mainservice-java/README.md

 ![alt text](https://github.ibm.com/BluemixPerf/mainservice-java/blob/master/images/AcmeairMS.png "AcmeairMS Java")

 ## Prereq \*IMPORTANT\*
-All of these examples assume you have the mainservice, authservice, bookingservice, customerservice, and flightservice directories, (and possibly others) on your docker machine in the same directory.
-It also assume all applications have been built with maven.
+All of these examples assume you have the acmeair-mainservice, acmeair-authservice, acmeair-bookingservice, acmeair-customerservice, and acmeair-flightservice directories, (and possibly others) on your docker machine in the same directory.
+It also assumes all applications have been built with maven.

 * NOTE: DO NOT use acmeair.properties file to configure database unless there is specific needs.
 Use Service Bridge for Mongo DB to get good performance results (When using acmeair.properties file, make sure to configure every DB options properly - if only setting up the hostname, port number & credentials, it will give poor performance)